janmrow/xls_importer/README.md

-== README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# How to import users form the *.xls file to database?
+It's simple.

-* First of all: prepare users.xls file
+### 1. First of all: prepare users.xls file

+How you can do this?

+    1. One user for one row (it's very important!)
+    2. First column shoud be a first name
+    3. Second column should be a last name
+    4. Third column should be an email
+    5. Fourth column should be an expiration date

+OK.
+Now you have got a valid .xls file.
+Name it users.xml

-* Put users.xls file to the lib/tasks folder.
+### 2. Put users.xls file to the lib/tasks folder.

-* Type in console: rake import:xls
+### 3. Type in console: rake import:xls

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+That's all.
+You can see in the console how much rows (users) were added and you cas see also all of the errors.